Why would I have high water pressure?

 How Do I Know If My Water Pressure Is Too High?

-Wondering how to diagnose if your home has fallen victim to high water pressure?
+Wondering how to diagnose if your home has fallen victim to irregular water pressure?
 There are some common signs you can watch out for.
-The following are just some of the symptoms you could be experiencing as a result of high water pressure.

 Are your faucets leaking or dripping even after you had the washers replaced?